darktable-org/dtdocs/content/module-reference/processing-modules/levels.md

 : Three color pickers are available for sampling the black, white and gray points from the image.
 The "auto" button auto-adjusts the black and white point and puts the gray point exactly in the mean between them.

 automatic
-: the module automatically analyses the histogram of the image, detects the left and right histogram borders, and lets you define the black point, the gray point and the white point in terms of [percentiles](http://en.wikipedia.org/wiki/Percentile) relative to these borders.
+: The module automatically analyses the histogram of the image, detects the left and right histogram borders, and lets you define the black point, the gray point and the white point in terms of [percentiles](http://en.wikipedia.org/wiki/Percentile) relative to these borders.

+---

-_N.B.
-Under certain conditions, especially with highly saturated blue light sources, the _levels_ module may produce black pixel artifacts.
-See the "gamut clipping" option of the [input color profile](./input-color-profile.md) module for information about how to mitigate this issue._
+**Note:** Under certain conditions, especially with highly saturated blue light sources, the _levels_ module may produce black pixel artifacts.
+See the "gamut clipping" option of the [_input color profile_](./input-color-profile.md) module for information about how to mitigate this issue.

+---

 # module controls